3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

     Replace `<lpmvs_result>` with the path to the binary file containing the LPMVS data, and `<output_pointcloud_file>` with the desired path for the fused point cloud output.

 ## Running Short Hair Generation

+-   `Hair_Generation.cpp`: Source code for the hair strands generation.
+-   `all_output_strand.ply`: The generation result.

+### Usage

+1. Ensure that you have the Point Cloud Library (PCL) and Eigen3 libraries and OpenCV installed on your system.

+2. Clone this repository to your local machine.

+3. Run the program in Visual Studio 2022